IsakSalmi/IoT_project/README.md

 To be able to check if the window is closed or open, we use a hall effect sensor and a magnet.
 The hall effect sensor is both a digital and an analog signal.
 This sensor will give a signal depending on how strong the magnetic field is near the sensor.
 For mor info and a user guide, lock at this [guide](https://www.electrokit.com/uploads/productfile/41015/41015710_-_Hall_Effect_Sensor.pdf).
 The Magnet used in this project is a [Magnet Neo 35 Ø5mm x 5mm](https://www.electrokit.com/uploads/productfile/41011/41011480.pdf).

 In this project we also use a breadboard.
 Here you don’t need a specific breadboard.
 You will also be needing a micro-USB cable and jumper cables, both M- to -M and M- to -F. On the amount column in the table below is the minimum amount of jumper cables needed to do this project.
 The amount of M-to-F jumper cables depends on how long the cable for the outdoor temperature sensor needs to be and also how long the cable of the hall effect sesnor needs to be.
-In the

 |                                                  |         Name         | price (SEK) | Amount |                                                Link                                                |